Bite my Picasso: Art museums drawn into Super Bowl rivalry

-BOSTON (AP) — As the Super Bowl draws near, even art museums in the rival cities are giving each other the brush-off.
+BOSTON (AP) — Careful about picking sides in the Super Bowl — one of these world-class art museums may tell you where to Van Gogh.

-Boston’s prestigious Museum of Fine Arts and Los Angeles’ venerable J. Paul Getty Museum are engaging in a little trash talk ahead of Sunday’s showdown between the New England Patriots and the Los Angeles Rams.
+As Sunday’s showdown between the New England Patriots and the Los Angeles Rams draws near, Boston’s prestigious Museum of Fine Arts and Los Angeles’ venerable J. Paul Getty Museum are engaging in a little trash talk.

-Staff members of the MFA posed in Patriots garb for a group photo outside the museum on Friday — then took to Twitter for some friendly Super Bowl chest-thumping using the hashtag #MuseumBowl.
+Wagers and good-natured insults between mayors, governors and celebrities are commonplace around Super Bowls.
+But clashes between purveyors of the fine arts?
+Not so much.

-MFA spokeswoman Karen Frascona says it’s all being done in a spirit of fun and camaraderie.
+Even so, the elegant MFA in the capital of Patriots Nation is throwing down.

 Most Read Entertainment Stories